MarynaPotiievska/plant-blog/README.md

 By default, the project runs with the following values:
 - Frontend: http://localhost:3000 (fixed, cannot be changed via `.env`)
-- Backend: http://localhost:3001 (can be changed via `backend/.env`)
+- Backend: http://localhost:3001 (can be changed via `backend/.env`, but the value must match the one used in `frontend/.env`)

 ## Project structure